How Long Does a Betta Live?

 Moving the mirror at regular intervals to a different side of the tank will encourage your betta to swim to that area.

-While this type of stimulation is healthy for your betta, make sure to remove the mirror after a set amount of time so that your betta is not spending the entire day displaying, which may overstress your fish.
+While this type of stimulation is healthy for your betta, make sure to remove the mirror after a set amount of time so that your betta is not spending the entire day displaying, which may over stress your betta.

 Stay zen fish keepers.